-(a) Relationships between Each Input Parameter and Rotational Speed
+(a) Relationships between each input parameter and rotational speed

-The measured relationships between the each input parameter and rotational speed are shown in Figure 3.
+The measured relationships between the each input parameter and rotational speed are shown in Fig. 3.
 The positive and negative values of the rotational speed correspond to the rotational direction of the rotor, CW and CCW, respectively.
-Fig. 3 (a), (b) and (c) are when the frequency, voltage and time phase are changed, respectively.
+Fig. 3 (a), (b) and (c) are the results when the frequency, voltage and time phase are changed, respectively.
 In case of Fig. 3 (b), only the voltage of input signal for the second bending mode was changed because the longitudinal vibration is mainly used as a clutch and does not provide much driving force.
-In case of Fig. 3 (c), only the phase of input signal for the second bending mode
+In case of Fig. 3 (c), only the phase of input signal for the second bending mode was fixed at 0 deg.
+The basic inputs for the multi-DOF ultrasonic motor are shown in Table 1.